sdeli/webchat/readme.txt

     The application is bare bones of a webchat application and a homework as well.

 Description
+	- The applications domain is: http://www.sandorsjavascript.club/ feel free to visit it.
-	The application has two main pages:
+	- The application has two main pages:
-        (To create two pages was not in the homework, but since I have never created a webchat, but I was really curious about, I was interested in how it works on the backend, so I created a backend for it, out of fun and curiosity)
+        (To create two pages was not in the homework, but since I have never created a webchat, but I was really curious about it, I was interested in how it works on the backend, so I created a backend for it, out of fun and curiosity)
             - A webchat which communicates with a server provided by Docler Holding
                 - link: /docler-server-webchat
             - A webchat communicating with a server created by Sandor Deli
                 - link: /own-server-webchat
             - Both pages/sub applications provide:
          	 - a chat window, where the user can enter his username, a message and click on send.
                  - if he/she clicks on send, then the message is sent to the server.
                  - /own-server-webchat will respond on a send message with a standard reply and broadcast the chat message   to further clients which have opened the same page.
+	- the webchat has a home page as well at: /

-    The whole application consits of a backend and a frontend, it doesnt feature any database.
+        - The whole application consits of a backend and a frontend, it doesnt feature any database.

+DEPLOYMENT
+	- Application is deployed on a Digital Ocean (https://digitalocean.com) Vps server, on Ubuntu 18.04.2 x64.
+	- No ssl certificate has been created, to secure the connection, the requested 0.9 version of socket.io had some issues with ssl connection and I should't upgrade it.
+	- Node version: 10.0.0
+	- pm2 is the main process manager

 FRONT END
 	- Technologies: html, css, vanilla javascript
 	- Dependencies: socket.io

-    - There are 4 websites:
+    - The Website has 5 Pages:
+    	- /  (homepage)
         - /docler-server-webchat
         - /own-server-webchat
         - /404